jchen78/COMP6461_Assignment1/FtpOverUdp/XyzSample/XyzLibrary/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : Pilot Project Overview
+    DYNAMIC LINK LIBRARY : XyzLibrary Project Overview
 ========================================================================

-AppWizard has created this Pilot DLL for you.
+AppWizard has created this XyzLibrary DLL for you.

-This file contains a summary of what you will find in each of the files that make up your Pilot application.
+This file contains a summary of what you will find in each of the files that make up your XyzLibrary application.

-Pilot.vcxproj
+XyzLibrary.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-Pilot.vcxproj.filters
-    This is the filters file for VC++ projects generated using an Application Wizard.
-    It contains information about the association between the files in your project and the filters.
-This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-Pilot.cpp
+XyzLibrary.cpp
     This is the main DLL source file.

 /////////////////////////////////////////////////////////////////////////////